vladislav-morozov/simulations-course/example-codes/4-bias-of-fixed-effect-estimators/README.md

 This folder contains simulation code for finding and simulating a scenario where a fixed effects estimator is more biased for the average effect than a simple OLS estimator.

-Specifically, we consider the following potential outcomes model under normality:
+Specifically, we consider the following potential outcomes model:

 $$
 Y_{it}^x = \alpha_i + \beta_i x + U_{it}
 $$

-This setting is more realistic than a simple random intercept model, as it allows for treatment effect heterogeneity.
+This setting is more realistic than a simple random intercept model, as it allows for treatment effect heterogeneity through the individual-specific coefficients $\beta_i$.

 The simulation in this folder showcases a scenario in which  adding fixed effects to estimation (eliminating $\alpha_i$) yields an estimator that almost always has a different sign from $\mathbb{E}[\beta_i]$.
 In the same scenario, a simple OLS estimator is generally very close to $\mathbb{E}[\beta_i]$.

+The overall conclusion is adding fixed effects might actually yield estimates that are further away from the true average effect.

 For details and development of code logic, see the following lecture:

 - [Evaluating Causal Estimators](https://vladislav-morozov.github.io/simulations-course/slides/methods/evaluating-causal-estimators.html)